 Attorney Katrina O. Filiatrault is a licensed Montgomery County attorney who practices education law and provides advocacy services on behalf of parents and students.
 Prior to attending the Dickinson School of Law of the Pennsylvania State University, Ms. Filiatrault obtained a B.S. degree in elementary education from James Madison University and taught English as a Second Language.
 More recently, Ms. Filiatrault taught the post-graduate course School Law and Labor Relations at Delaware Valley University and currently writes grants for the Association of Adults with Developmental Disabilities in Jenkintown, Pa.
 In addition to her law practice and advocacy work to improve access to education and community support for those with disabilities, Ms. Filiatrault is a member of the Pennsylvania Association for Gifted Education.

-Katrina O. Filiatrault is of Counsel at Duffy North, LLP.
+Katrina O. Filiatrault is of Counsel at Duffy North.
 She is an experienced attorney with a diverse background that includes training as an educator and advocate as well as obtaining a law degree.
 She provides both legal representation and advocacy services on behalf of Pennsylvania students who are seeking to enforce their rights under the IDEA, Section 504, the Americans with Disabilities Act or state laws regarding gifted education.

 EDUCATION AND WORK EXPERIENCE